MikeYankeeOscarBeta/belt_lock/README.md

 ## Part Instructions
 ### shuttle_clamper_body_v101_inverted_belt_gt2_epdm
 main body, for no loss in x.
-For inverted belts in EPDM (LL-GT2 E) and GT3. will be too loose for rubber belts.
+For inverted belts in EPDM (LL-GT2 E) and GT3. will be too loose for normal GT2 (rubber) belts.
+Should work with GT2 RF (rubber/normal) belts as well, but slips sooner (<15kg)

 ### shuttle_clamper_body_v96_*
 main body, for no loss in x.
 For inverted belts gt2 rubber belts (LL-2GT RF).
 Too tight for GT2 EPDM or GT3.
-Works with GT2 RF (rubber/normal) belts as well, but slips sooner (<15kg)

 ### shuttle_clamper_body_v75
 Single pin, no teardrop lock.